nuxt/website-v2/content/en/blog/build-dev-to-clone-with-nuxt-new-fetch.md

   <a href="https://github.com/bdrtsky/nuxt-dev-to-clone" target="_blank" rel="noopener nofollow">Source</a>
 </p>

-This article is intended to demonstrate use cases and awesomeness of new NuxtJS `fetch` functionality [introduced in release v2.12](/docs/2.x/components-glossary/pages-fetch#nuxt-gt-2-12), and show you how to apply its power in your own projects.
+This article is intended to demonstrate use cases and awesomeness of new Nuxt `fetch` functionality [introduced in release v2.12](/docs/2.x/components-glossary/pages-fetch#nuxt-gt-2-12), and show you how to apply its power in your own projects.
 For in-depth technical analysis and details of the new `fetch` you can check [Krutie Patel’s article](/blog/understanding-how-fetch-works-in-nuxt-2-12).

 Here’s the high-level outline of how we will build our dev.to clone using `fetch` hook.
 We will: